ServiceNow

 After you create the Validio channel for ServiceNow, you need to create a Custom Field and Business Rule in ServiceNow.
 You will configure the business rule with a custom webhook that sends relevant incident status updates to Validio.

-The following sections include breadcrumbs to help you find the relevant pages in the ServiceNow UI.
-The page's URL slug is also included in parenthesis--you can type this into the navigation menu's filter to find the page.
+The following sections include breadcrumbs to help you search for the relevant pages in the ServiceNow UI.
+The page's URL slug is also included in parenthesis next to the breadcrumb.
+To search for a page, click All and type the page name into the navigation menu's filter.

 Create a Custom Field